gomorpheus/morpheus-apidoc/source/includes/_users.md

 Parameter | Default | Description
 --------- | ------- | -----------
-username  | null | A unique username email     | null | The user's email firstName | null | The user's first name (optional) lastName  | null | The user's last name (optional) password  | null | The password to apply to the user role      | null | A nested id of the role to assign to the user instanceLimits | null | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
+username  |  | A unique username
+email     |  | The user's email
+firstName |  | The user's first name (optional) lastName  |  | The user's last name (optional) password  |  | The password to apply to the user role      |  | A nested id of the role to assign to the user instanceLimits |  | Optional JSON Map of maxCpu, maxMemory (bytes) and maxStorage (bytes) restrictions (0 means unlimited).
 The parameters maxMemoryMiB, maxMemoryGiB, maxStorageMiB and maxStorageGiB can be used to pass values in larger units.

 ## Updating a User